futuresuper/website/README.md

   - **/data**: Eleventy-recognised directory for site-wide data files
   - **/includes**: Eleventy-recognised directory site-wide layouts and partial layouts
   - **/sass**: Sass-flavoured stylesheets, watched and turned into CSS by Eleventy

-## Todo

-### High priority

-- [ ] Figure out how best to create client-side JavaScript such as the Negative Screens picker, probably using a single [data file](https://bryanlrobinson.com/blog/using-eleventys-javascript-data-files/) that both can be read by Eleventy to populate a page (via Nunjucks) and can be read by JavaScript to allow changes based on user interaction

-### Low priority

-- [ ] Prevent injected scrips/styles from getting Nunjucks indentation on build
-- [ ] Subset fonts automatically on build using [glyphhanger](https://github.com/filamentgroup/glyphhanger)